Last Updated on April 2, 2023 by Suzy

 The pod also had two electric plug points so you can charge your devices or use your electrical items as normal.
 An overhead LED strip light provides bright light for the whole of the pod.
 Coat hooks are attached to the pod walls for hanging items, although a couple more would have been useful.

 The pods have no cooking facilities but there is plenty of space on the decking to have your own barbeque or camping stove.
 If you don’t fancy cooking, the holiday park has a takeaway (check the timetable for opening times and is only available during peak season) or eat at the on-site

 restaurant.
-We took a drive to nearby town Colyton for fish and chips back to eat outside the pod.
+We took a drive to the nearby town Colyton for fish and chips and back to eat outside the pod.